-Healthcare professionals pay special attention to changes from a patient's usual mental state, while taking into consideration any physical problems.
-For example, when speaking to the patient, they may notice that the patient’s attention wanders, that they are restless, distracted easily and unable to follow directions, or that the patient’s speech is disorganized and doesn’t make sense.
+Healthcare professionals pay special attention to changes from a older adult’s usual mental state, while taking into consideration any physical problems.
+For example, when speaking to the older adult, they may notice that the patient’s attention wanders, that they are restless, distracted easily and unable to follow directions, or that their speech is disorganized and doesn’t make sense.

-A diagnosis of delirium is made on the basis of careful observation and, if necessary, testing.
-To evaluate thinking, doctors may use a simple set of tests and standardized questions similar to those used to diagnose dementia.
+A diagnosis of delirium is made on the basis of careful observation and, mental status testing.
+To evaluate thinking and specifically someone’s attention span, doctors may use a simple set of tests and standardized questions similar to those used to diagnose dementia.
 These are examples of typical questions:

 - Perform a simple math calculation